CodeYourFuture/syllabus/docs/git/index.md

 TODO: Insert graphic of teacher writing and committing.

 **Next**, the teacher needs to put the repository somewhere where the learners can get it.
 We call this _pushing_ the repository.
 The teacher won't send a copy to each learner, but will put one copy somewhere on the Internet, and tell the learners where it is.
-The place the teachers on this course will be pushing to is a website called [Github](https://github.com), but there are other websites they could push to if they wanted to.
-This is the difference between Git and Github - Git is a way of storing and sharing files, and Github is one website where you can use Git.
+The place the teachers on this course will be pushing to is a website called [GitHub](https://github.com), but there are other websites they could push to if they wanted to.
+This is the difference between Git and GitHub - Git is a way of storing and sharing files, and GitHub is one website where you can use Git.

 **Then**, now that the teacher has pushed the questions, each learner needs to be able to **get the questions onto their computer**.